 Email spoofing is the creation of email messages with a forged sender address (such as your own email address).
 It is easy to do because the core protocols do not have any mechanism for authentication.
 It can be accomplished from within a LAN (Local Area Network) or from an external environment.

 Spam and phishing emails typically use such spoofing to mislead the recipient about the origin of the message.
+For more details and even some history regarding this type of behavior, you can refer to the link below:

 How Do I Help Prevent People Spoofing Me Or My Domain?